-- To avoid confusion among code users, it is recommended to homogenise the wording in both Volume 1 and Volume 2 of the code so that there are no text differences between them regarding thermal break provisions. - Develop thermal bridging mitigation provisions specifically for use in conjunction with J3D8, following the principles outlined in the Walls.
+- To avoid confusion among code users, it is recommended to homogenise the wording in both Volume One and Volume Two of the code so that there are no text differences between them regarding thermal break provisions. - Develop thermal bridging mitigation provisions specifically for use in conjunction with J3D8, following the principles outlined in the recommendations made in relation to 13.2.5.
 These provisions should address the requirements and considerations for mitigating thermal bridging in roof constructions.